x-y-z/x-y-z.github.io/_blog/2019-01-27-nimble-page-management.md

   1:  20  10
 ```

-My machine has two NUMA nodes (0-1), each has 32GB memory.
+This machine has two NUMA nodes (0-1), each has 32GB memory (**Note**: it is not necessarily the same machine as the one described in the paper).

 1. Clone microbenchmarks from GitHub repository [here](https://github.com/ysarch-lab/nimble_page_management_userspace).